VSA (Kennedy Center): Notable programs

+Each year Access/VSA sponsors many notable programs such as the VSA Program Sites, International Young Musicians, Playwright Discovery and Emerging Young Artists programs, art exhibitions and performances by emerging and professional performers.
+Additionally, there are numerous internships and apprenticeships offered at the Kennedy Center and across the nation for those aspiring to achieve a creative career.

 VSA founder Jean Kennedy Smith co-authored a book with George Plimpton entitled Chronicles of Courage: Very Special Artists which was published by Random House in April 1993.
 This 272-page book profiled 16 artists with disabilities who discussed how participation in the arts made a positive difference in their lives.

 Notable artists

 Many artists of note have been directly involved with, or supportive of, VSA.
 Those with disabilities have included deaf singer/songwriter Mandy Harvey, painter Chuck Close, sculptor Mark Di Suvero, theatrical director Jack Hofsiss, musician Tony Meléndez, actor and director Howie Seago, glass artist Dale Chihuly, violinist Itzhak Perlman and many others.
 Academy Award-winning actress Marlee Matlin wrote and published a sequel to her novel Deaf Child Crossing, entitled Nobody's Perfect, which was produced on stage at the Kennedy Center in partnership with VSA arts in October 2007.

 Name changes

 VSA and its name have evolved since the organization was founded.
 The organization was and continues to be a pioneer in the field of arts and disability.
 VSA has played a significant role over the years in changing society's attitudes toward people with disabilities.
 With that change, the organization has regularly looked at its own identity to ensure it is consistent with current attitudes and language used by the disability community.
 The organization began in 1974 as National Committee - Arts for the Handicapped, then in 1985 became Very Special Arts.
 This changed to VSA arts in 1999, and simply VSA in 2009.

 Two years later, in 2011, VSA and the Kennedy Center's Office on Accessibility merged, becoming the Department of VSA and Accessibility at the John F. Kennedy Center for the Performing Arts.